 IN ZAMBEZI VALLEY

-The 2021 GLOBAL EXECUTIVE CONFERENCE is a three-country adventure in one of Africa's most exclusive, sophisticated and beautiful destinations, the Zambezi Valley and River.
+The 2022 GLOBAL EXECUTIVE CONFERENCE is a three-country adventure in one of Africa's most exclusive, sophisticated and beautiful destinations, the Zambezi Valley and River.
 Explore the heart of African wildlife, gaze in wonder at the stunning nature all around you and enjoy the premium luxury accommodation that all our Executive Conferences offer.
-This is a unique opportunity to celebrate yours and other Leaders’ achievements in style, and an incredible chance to meet the Af Jochnick family and management.
+What’s more, 2022 marks the 55th anniversary of the founding of Oriflame by the brothers Jonas and Robert af Jochnick, making this conference a unique opportunity to recognise yours and other Leaders’ achievements in style – and an incredible chance to meet and celebrate with the af Jochnick family and management.

 Discover a region of haunting natural beauty and one of Africa’s most exclusive safari destinations, right by the Zambezi River.
 2 700 km long, the river flows through 6 African countries and borders Zambia and Zimbabwe at the Victoria Falls waterfall, one of the 7 natural wonders of the world.
 Experience the majesty of Victoria Falls and observe African wildlife including buffalo, zebras, giraffes, elephants, hippos and crocodiles in its natural habitat.

-Join us on the adventure of a lifetime!
+Join us on the adventure of a lifetime!<center

 Victoria Falls - ZIMBABWE